Shifting Financial Marketing into Gear

 Yoast suggests 300 as a minimum length for a standard blog post.
 However, since the data indicates that more is better, try to align your word count strategy with the type of content you’re posting and the objectives you’re trying to achieve.

-In conclusion, while we can conclude that longer blog posts rank better, consider what you’re posting, who you’re posting it for, and what results you’d like to see.
+In conclusion, while we can conclude that longer blog posts rank better, consider what you’re posting, who you’re posting it for, and what results you’d like to see to achieve the ideal blog post length.

 You may also be interested in: